 This medication will be given on top of your preventative antimalarials and are not a replacement for them.
 They are to be taken if you start to develop symptoms of malaria up to a week after being in a malarial area and cannot get to a medical facility.
 You should still seek medical assistance as soon as possible.

 Your SBET medication will be prescribed specifically for you as an individual and are not suitable for anyone else, likewise you should not take mediction prescribed for someone else.
 Your GP or nurse will discuss the specifics with you based on your individual needs.

 This list is not comprehensive and does not include the variety of combinations or brand names available in other countries.
 Some countries and regions have developed varying degrees of resistance to some, so not all prophylaxis will be recommended for all areas.
 It is essential you speak to your GP or nurse practitioner who will be able to use your medical history and clinical judgement to determine which drug is right for you as an individual.

 The first thing you should do is weigh up the risk of where you are going.
-The excellent malaria map at the Centre of Disease Control (CDC) website or the National Travel Health Network and Centre (NaTHNaC) website (I know, stupid name but it really is good) are both excellent resources for finding up to date and current information on high, medium or low risk areas, or where there are currently any outbreaks of the disease.
+The excellent malaria maps for specific countries at the Fit For Travel website are both excellent resources for finding up to date and current information on high, medium or low risk areas, or where there are currently any outbreaks of the disease.

 When you know what your destination or destinations are, ask yourself these questions.